1 / 1

-Number Thirty Eight — named to recognize Colorado’s status as the 38th state to enter the union — is the River North Art District’s (RiNo's) answer to, well, everything: live local and national bands; outdoor movie screens; beach volleyball courts; a taproom; food, wine and cocktails.
+Number Thirty Eight — named to recognize Colorado’s status as the 38th state to enter the union — is the River North Art District’s (RiNo) answer to, well, everything: live local and national bands; outdoor movie screens; beach volleyball courts; a taproom; food, wine and cocktails.
 The whopping 18,000-square-foot patio, packed with picnic tables, Adirondack chairs with cup holders and a duo of bar rails, is unlike any other concept in the city, its acreage a must-visit destination for outdoor frivolity, independent of the season.
 Its outdoorsy theme, a nod to Colorado’s preferred lifestyle, extends to the beer, wine and cocktail program, too, which is full-throttle Colorado.
-There’s food, too, courtesy of pedigreed chef Merlin Verrier, who turns out a globetrotting roster of sandwiches, burgers, tacos, bao buns, pizza and Asian-inspired noodle bowls.
+The food scroll, courtesy of Split Lip, a trio of pro chefs, is short, but the fantastic burgers are sky-high.

-Tamayo, a modern Mexican restaurant from celeb chef Richard Sandoval, is hailed for its creative adaptations of regional south-of-the-border cuisine, extensive tequila syllabus and high-design rooftop patio, a partially enclosed expanse on Larimer Square that’s prime real estate for eyeballing those mesmerizing Colorado sunsets and the illuminated light display that blankets the block and city skyline.
+Tamayo, a modern Mexican restaurant from celeb chef Richard Sandoval (La Sandia, Toro and Maya), is venerated for its creative adaptations of regional south-of-the-border cuisine, extensive tequila syllabus and high-design rooftop patio, a partially enclosed expanse on Larimer Square that’s prime real estate for eyeballing those magnificent Colorado sunsets and the illuminated light display that blankets the block and city skyline.
 What to order: margaritas, crab guacamole, shrimp ceviche and the pork carnitas with pickled vegetables, black beans and housemade tortillas.

 Denver is a metropolis of ever-evolving tastes, its forward-thinking dining landscape spangled with…